 What should I do with unhatched eggs or dead young in the nest?

 Once the nest is “inactive”—that is, there are no viable eggs or live young—it is safe, and legal, to clean out a nest.
-We recommend disposing of those eggs, deceased young, and/or nest materials (e.g., if you’re cleaning out a nest box) in a place where they won’t attract predators to the nest area.
+We recommend disposing of those eggs, deceased young, and/or nest materials (e.g., if you’re cleaning out a nest box) in a place where they won’t attract insects to the nest area.
 If there are dead nestlings or unhatched eggs in an “active” nest (one that also contains living eggs or young) then it’s best to leave them in the nest until the other young fledge to reduce disturbance.
-If you suspect a clutch will not hatch, we recommend waiting four weeks past the expected hatch date to remove the eggs (to facilitate a possible second nest attempt).
-This allows for a possible delay in incubation, as well as variation in incubation periods.
+If you suspect a clutch will not hatch, we recommend waiting four weeks past the expected hatch date before removing the eggs.
+This allows for a possible delay in incubation, as well as variation in incubation period lengths.
 It is illegal to handle or remove a native bird’s nest while it is still active, and we have had several reports of monitors that assume their nest has been abandoned, only to find later that eggs have hatched, meaning that the adult was tending to the nest all the while.
-So, once this four-week time period has passed, you can remove dead eggs or nestlings, and remove soiled nesting material as needed.
+Once you’re sure eggs won’t hatch, you can remove dead eggs from the nest and remove soiled nesting material as needed.

-Unfortunately, around half of all birds’ nests are unsuccessful in the wild, and even when people do everything they can to help increase those chances, there are still some things beyond our control.
+Unfortunately, many birds’ nests are unsuccessful in the wild, and even when monitors do everything possible to help increase those chances, there are still some things beyond our control.
 Rest assured this is one of the reasons why birds lay so many eggs and can have multiple broods per year—they are compensating for the inevitable losses they will endure.Return to FAQ list